danielraffel/pge-feed-in-rates/README.md

 ```

 2. Choose the correct JSON file based on your solar activation year:
-   - `NBT24-feed-in-rates.json` for 2024 activations
+   - `/2025/NBT24-feed-in-rates.json` 2025 rates for Solar Billing Plan Customers with applications filed in 2024
+   - `/2025/NBT25-feed-in-rates.json` 2025 rates for Solar Billing Plan Customers with applications filed in 2025
+   - `/2026/NBT25-feed-in-rates.json` 2026 rates for Solar Billing Plan Customers with applications filed in 2025
-   - `NBT25-feed-in-rates.json` for 2025 activations
+   - `/2027/NBT25-feed-in-rates.json` 2027 rates for Solar Billing Plan Customers with applications filed in 2025

 EVCC will pull this data hourly to optimize your energy usage based on the current feed-in rates.